 Couples who are wedding planning during the coronavirus pandemic have become all too familiar with big decisions, potential backup plans, and virtual communication with their vendor teams.
-However, while in-person planning tasks are off-limits for the time being, many vendors are flexing their creativity with new and exciting ways to help couples continue planning from the comfort of their own home.
+However, while in-person planning tasks may be limited, many vendors are flexing their creativity with new and exciting ways to help couples continue planning from the comfort of their own home.

 Virtual Shopping Trips